alomarramaa/coffee-card/README.md

-Coffee Card is n website featuring an interactive, 3D coffee corner and drinks.
+Coffee Card is a website featuring an interactive, 3D coffee corner and drinks.
 The website features three main sections:

 1. The Home page, displaying a 3D coffee shop that the user can interact with.
 2. A Drinks page, with recipe cards that detail how to build popular drinks, such as iced vanilla lattes and pumpkin spice lattes.
 Each recipe card feautures a 3D model of the drink, creating a  videogame feel to the website.